 You’ve probably heard of foreshadowing, but have you heard of back-shadowing and side-shadowing?
-Here are definitions and examples.
+These techniques have nothing to do with each other, other than that they all describe literary techniques and they all include ‘shadowing’ in the term.

 Foreshadowing is a literary device in which an author drops subtle hints about plot developments to come later in the story.